-- Creation of a shaft

-- Creation of a urethra within the shaft (urethral lengthening)

-- Creation of a segment of urethra, called a perineal urethra, to connect the existing urethra to the shaft urethra
+- · Creation of a shaft

 - Scrotoplasty (creation of a scrotum)

 - Vaginectomy (removal of the vagina)

 - Burial of clitoral tissue

 - Glansplasty (creation of a circumcised-appearing tip)

-- Erectile device implant (inflatable or semi-rigid) - Testicular implants
+- Erectile device implant (inflatable or semi-rigid)

+- Testicular implants

-Phalloplasty, in ideal circumstances, can enable people to:
+Phalloplasty in ideal circumstances can enable people to:

-- Have a body that more closely aligns with their gender. - Have a phallus with sensation. - Have intercourse with an external or internal device. - Urinate while standing (only possible with urethral lengthening). - Each patient's surgery and results are different due to varying factors including age, weight, skin quality and elasticity and their overall health.
+- Have a body that more closely aligns with their gender. - Have a phallus with sensation. - Have intercourse with an external or internal device. - Each patient's surgery and results are different due to varying factors including age, weight, skin quality and elasticity and their overall health.

-What is the preparation needed for phalloplasty surgery?
+What is the preparation needed for shaft only phalloplasty surgery?

-- If you are eligible for surgery, you will have your appointments and surgery in Wellington. - Any person undergoing phalloplasty must have realistic expectations of what can be achieved through surgery and can collaborate with the treatment team. - Due to the nature of this surgery people will need to have been taking testosterone as part of their gender affirming healthcare for a minimum of one year. - You need to be able to tolerate a general anesthetic and lay on an operating table for up to eight hours.
+- If you are eligible for surgery, you will have your appointments and surgery in Wellington. - Any person undergoing phalloplasty must have realistic expectations of what can be achieved through surgery and can collaborate with the treatment team. - Due to the nature of this surgery people will need to have been taking testosterone as part of their gender affirming healthcare for a minimum of one year.

+Please note: You need to be able to tolerate a general anesthetic and lay on an operating table for up to eight hours.